reaper699/lisk-docs/APIReference.md

 {
-  "secret": "your secret. string. required.", "publicKey": "public key of your account. string. optional.", "transactionId": "id of transaction to sign"
+  "secret": "your secret. string. required.", "publicKey": "public key of your account. string. optional.", "transactionId": "id of transaction to sign.
+REQUIRED" }
-}
 ```
 **Response**